 Rib and block slabs (seen in attached pictures below) consists of “lintel-like” ribs also called lintels by some, spaced 440mm apart and filled with hollow ash and cement type brick-blocks to take up space and lighten the slab, then covered with 50mm of concrete and plastered to finish under the slab and exposed sides.
 This option is probably the cheapest, although not the most time effective as it is quite labor intensive in comparison to prefabricated slab options.
 Rib/block spans are obviously limited to maximum spans as they are nothing more than pre-stressed lintels with tensioned wire in them, however rib and block slabs can be used on almost any project, with large and extra-large slab spans the lintel spans can be shortened by means of reinforced concrete beams or even steel beams cast into the concrete, rib and block slabs don’t by any means limit creative design, in fact in some cases they even aid some creative and aesthetic freedom to building projects.
 Solid reinforced concrete slabs are preferred in projects with high level of floor traffic, or even high intensity floor loads, as a rib and block slab would preferably be avoided in large commercial and industrial spaces, they could work beautifully for residential or office spaces.

-This is but a nutshell explanation of the engineering consulting services offered by us.
-All concrete or steel design, for residential, commercial or industrial projects are handled with care and confidence, where each and every projects structural requirements are assessed and discussed with clients in order to get the best combination of cost effectiveness and serviceability from your structures.
+This is but a nutshell explanation of the engineering consulting service offered by us.
+All concrete or steel design, for residential, commercial or industrial projects are handled with care and confidence, where each and every projects structural requirements are assessed and discussed with clientele in order to get the best combination of cost effectiveness and serviceability from your structures.